Skip to Content

 As that occurs, this will generally create gaps within the zone defense.
 From that point, the offensive team could produce high quality jump shots, especially from three-point range.

-Additionally, the offensive team could get dribble penetration into the gaps of the zone, similar to what was mentioned in relation to a weak side help defender.
+Additionally, the offensive team could dribble into the gaps of the zone.

 In other words, when the ball gets skipped from one area, and more particularly, from one side of the court to another side, the zone defender that is assigned to cover the new area may not have enough time to effectively closeout to prevent an uncontested jump shot.

-Furthermore, that same zone defender could possibly execute an inefficient closeout which could then lead to dribble drive action into the gaps of the zone.
+Furthermore, that same zone defender could possibly execute an subpar closeout, which could then lead to dribble drive action into the gaps of the zone.

 Potentially effective in combination with the flare screen